Author Archives: Bob

 Carriers Don’t Inform Agents of Predictive Loss Modeling

 Property/casualty insurers are making sweeping changes in their loss prediction practices, increasing the use of computer modeling programs in every line of business.
 But less than half of the companies inform their agents of these changes in a timely manner.
 This, in a new survey from Towers Watson.
-“That could be a major problem for agents, said Klayton Southwood,… Read More »
+“That could be a major problem for agents, said Klayton Southwood,… Read More: Carriers Don’t Inform Agents of Predictive Loss Modeling »

 Latest Flood Insurance Bill Signed Into Law

 On March 21, 2014, President Barack Obama signed the Homeowner Flood Insurance Affordability Act of 2014 into law.
 This law repeals and modifies certain provisions of the Biggert-Waters Flood Insurance Reform Act, which was enacted in 2012.
-To a large extent, this bill limits the large, but otherwise, actuarial sound premium increases mandated by Biggert-Waters and now… Read More »
+To a large extent, this bill limits the large, but otherwise, actuarial sound premium increases mandated by Biggert-Waters and now… Read More: Latest Flood Insurance Bill Signed Into Law »

 NRCS Cover Crop Termination Guidelines